nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-success">:bulb: **Tip:**
    Wishful Shrinking numbers each instruction step after separating the input instruction by the position(s) of
     `.` so there is no need to number the instructions.
-Instructions are separated by one full stop, no consecutive full stops are allowed.
-Wishful Shrinking will remove consecutive full stops.
+Instructions are separated by one full stop, Wishful Shrinking will remove consecutive full stops if present.
 </div>

 Examples: